Shweta Kawatra

 Shweta Kawatra (born 10 February 1976) is an Indian actress, model and television presenter.

 Personal life

 She is married to TV actor Manav Gohil.
 They participated in the dance competition show Nach Baliye where Manav was awarded best dancer by Saroj Khan.
 After eight years of marriage, the couple became parents to a daughter, Zahara Tabeetha, (born on 11 May 2012).
-Kawatra practices Buddhism and is a member of the Soka Gakkai.
+Shweta Kawatra practices Buddhism and is a member of the Soka Gakkai.
 She is best known for her role as Pallavi Agarwal in Kahaani Ghar Ghar Kii and as Nivedita Mittal in Kumkum – Ek Pyara Sa Bandhan.
 She has had appearances in many other TV serials, most notably in C.I.D..
 She appears in Sawal E Ishq to answer love questions on fame Bollywood.
-She played Bhayankar Pari in Baal Veer.
+She played Bhayankar Pari in Baal veer.